 POS Protection against Attacks:

-From the above talk, you have already understood about the severity of malware targeting the POS system.
+From the above talk, you have already understood the severity of malware targeting the POS system.
 Therefore, it is now up to the POS administrator to protect the system.
-Here, some optimum precaution steps will keep malware environment away and ensure a secure experience for customers.
+Here, some optimum precaution steps will keep the malware environment away and ensure a secure experience for customers.

 Install a Firewall:

-Firewall protects the system from outside malicious traffic with its filtration technique.
+A firewall protects the system from outside malicious traffic with its filtration technique.
 A network-based firewall is an ideal solution for layered security.
 If it is possible then the traffic should be monitored by an intrusion detection system.
 Firewall can filter the traffic coming from viruses, worms, or other types of malware specially planned to exploit a POS system.

 Use Updated Antivirus:

-Antivirus seems an easy option for users and organizations, which can mitigate potential of attack at some degree.
+Antivirus seems an easy option for users and organizations, which can mitigate the potential of attack to some degree.
 Antivirus has its own definition to recognize the malicious software or code; therefore, it blocks such malware code from entering on POS system.
 Merchants should make their systems up-to-date by updating antivirus software regularly.
 Merchants should implement a full endpoint protection suite that allows antivirus, HIPS (Host Intrusion Prevention Software), firewall, traffic monitoring, and application while listing.